danvk/aoc2021/README.md

 ## Advent of Code

+### Day 7

+Not much to this one.
+The most surprising thing to me was that Go doesn't have an integer `Abs` function, the rationale being that it's easy to implement and you should just write it yourself: <https://stackoverflow.com/questions/57648933/why-doesnt-go-have-a-function-to-calculate-the-absolute-value-of-integers>

+I reworked my initial answer to be a bit more functional, with `Seq` and `ArgMin` helpers.
+Not sure which version I prefer -- the verbosity of Go lambdas doesn't make you want to use them.
+Performance seems identical for both variants (for loop and `ArgMin`).

 ### Day 6

 First day where the obvious implementation of part 1 is too slow for part 2.